Bombay Beach, California: History

-During the 1950s, Bombay Beach was a popular beachgoing destination.
+During the 1950s, Bombay Beach was a popular beach-going destination.
 Celebrities such as Frank Sinatra, the Beach Boys, and Bing Crosby frequented the luxury resorts along the Salton Sea, which was known for its fishing, boating and water skiing.
 The area attracted half a million tourists annually, rivaling Yosemite National Park.

-Bombay Beach's decline began around the 1970s, when the runoff (full of salty chemicals) led to a warning that the salinity of the lake would no longer sustain wildlife; that occurred by the early 1980s.
-Many residents around the Salton Sea, including those in Bombay Beach, were eventually driven to move out by the odor of the dying fish, the fear of health problems, and both the flooding and the draining of the Salton Sea.
+Bombay Beach's decline began in the 1970s, when the runoff (full of salty chemicals) led to a warning that the salinity of the lake would no longer sustain wildlife; that occurred by the early 1980s.
+Many residents around the Salton Sea, including those in Bombay Beach, were eventually driven out by the odor of the dying fish, the fear of health problems, and the flooding and the draining of the Salton Sea.
 Many of the remaining residents are reportedly either too poor to move out or too attached to the history of the area to leave.
 A report by the Pacific Institute in September 2019 stated that ten years earlier, "there were some 100 million fish in the Sea.
 Now, more than 97 percent of those fish are gone."

 Most of the few residents use golf carts to get around, since the nearest gas station is 20 mi away in Niland.
-There are only two stores in the town, one of which is a convenience store, and the closest hospital is over 45 minutes away in Brawley.
+There are two stores in the town, one of which is a convenience store, and the closest hospital is over 45 minutes away in Brawley.
 The Ski Inn bar and restaurant is the only eating and drinking establishment in the town.
 The "Bombay Beach Drive-In" is an art installation consisting of old, abandoned cars at a drive-in theater.
 A visitor in 2019 wrote that there were many "discarded homes and trailers long-since abandoned" and that many of the buildings were "windowless husks blanketed in graffiti, surrounded by broken furniture and rubble."

-The derelict "living ghost town" status of Bombay Beach has attracted many photographers, filmmakers, urban explorers, and tourists, to the point that locals tend to ask visitors if they are filmmakers that are there to shoot a documentary.
+The derelict "living ghost town" status of Bombay Beach has attracted many photographers, filmmakers, urban explorers, and tourists.
 The town, as well as others on the shores of the Salton Sea, is one of the lowest settlements in elevation in North America.
 The local American Legion, Post 801, had 36 members in 2016 and closed down "for a few years" before reopening as a volunteer-run facility.

 In 2018, as people began to move back into Bombay Beach, house prices had risen; some bungalows were selling for "tens of thousands of dollars."
 The community has held the Bombay Beach Biennale each spring since 2016, inviting "artists, academics, writers, and film-makers to create work, give lectures, and stage happenings".
 The 2020 Biennale was postponed due to the COVID-19 pandemic.

 The population of Bombay Beach has been described as "mostly elderly residents" who "live in a grid of mobile homes and eccentric (and, sometimes, elaborate) small homes and shacks."